ankitagarwal/moodle-block_fbcomments/README.md

 * Turn editing on in any home or course page or any other page.
 * Add the block to the page
 * Visit the config link in the block for more options.
+* Please note due to the way FB works, it probabily wont work properly on local installs.

 Things to do
 =====================